-Bristol born and bred, Tom is a young professional musician, conductor, songwriter and arranger whose style is vibrant, modern and above all, inspirational.
+Bristol born and bred, Tom is a professional musician, conductor, songwriter and arranger whose style is vibrant, modern and above all, inspirational.

 Tom strongly believes that music can be a positive influence in people’s lives and is a powerful force for good.
 He has trained extensively in the Estill Voice Model at the Royal Academy of Music in London and uses this knowledge to teach how the voice works and the best way to utilise it.